mautic/mautic-typo3/README.md

 Welcome to the official Mautic extension for TYPO3!

+**Please use this Extension version 3.x for TYPO3 v9**

+**Please use this Extension version 4.x for TYPO3 v10**

+ Both support Mautic v2, v3 and v4.

 ## Features
 The Mautic TYPO3 extension has many features that allow you to integrate your marketing automation workflow in TYPO3.